Table of Contents

 Mindfulness and meditation practice go hand-in-hand.
 Meditation is a tool that can be used to practice mindfulness, and mindfulness is the goal of many meditation practices.

 One way to practice mindfulness is to meditate.
-Meditation is a practice where you focus on one thing, such as your breath or a mantra
+Meditation is a practice where you focus on one thing, such as your breath or a mantra.

-Meditation aims to bring your attention back to the present moment when your mind wanders.
+Meditation aims to bring your attention back to the moment your mind wanders.
 You can practice mindfulness meditation anywhere, at any time.
 Various meditation techniques can be used for mindfulness, from walking to guided meditation.

 Here is a simple mindful meditation practice that can be done in under five minutes.